Canada tax filing help

 How do I know I am a resident for tax purposes?

-It is important to note, the Canadian tax system is based on your residency status, not your immigration status.
+It’s also important to remember that Canada’s tax system is based on residency status, not immigration status.

 In short, and to help you with the decision:

-If you can answer the first two questions with ‘yes’, you have established enough residential ties and would most likely be considered a resident of Canada from the date of entry to Canada (meaning a part-year resident).
+If you can answer “yes” to the first two questions, you’ve likely established enough residential ties to be considered a part-year resident of Canada from your date of entry.

-The rest of the questions above are ‘secondary residential ties’ that can additionally prove your tax residency.
+The other questions are considered secondary residential ties that can further support your tax residency.

-In other words, from this date you entered Canada and activated the IEC work permit; you are tax liable for the worldwide income (meaning, all earnings from inside and outside of Canada must be taxed in Canada).
+In short, from the date you entered Canada and activated your IEC work permit, you are tax liable for your worldwide income—meaning you must report all earnings from inside and outside Canada on your Canadian tax return.

 Here are some important links from the Canadian government you can use to determine your tax residency: